StealthSystems/stringquery/README.md

 As the name suggests, you can set a default value for the data to be sent for a particular action.
 This is usefull primarily in the case of the 'ping' action, allowing you to change the data being sent without reinitiating the request cycle.

+### StringQuery forms

+StringQuery.js includes a jQuery event handler for the submission of any form with the class <code>.string-query</code>.
+It sends the serialized form values as the data argument, and uses one of 2 sources for the action argument:

+- An input with the name string_query_action (if present), or
+- The value of the data-action attribute (as a fallback; if present)

+This allows you to dynamically insert a form into the DOM, preprogrammed to trigger StringQuery.sendData() when they're submitted.

 Copyright & Credits
 -------------------